Top 12 Renaissance Masterpieces

 Sign up to our Free Weekly Newsletter

+The legendary goldsmith Benvenuto Cellini worked under the patronage of Cosimo de’ Medici, the most powerful man in Florence and head of the important banking family.
+His statue of Perseus, holding the decapitated head of the monstrous Medusa, was erected in one of Florence’s most central piazzas.
 Beyond simply its striking appearance, the statue has several interesting features.
 For one, it is formed out of a single bronze cast, rather than arranged from multiple pieces like the majority of bronze sculptures at the time.
 Secondly, the very base of the sculpture is itself part of the overall design, as the figure of the hero stands on the slain body of Medusa.

 In addition, Cellini’s own reflection can be seen in the back of Perseus’ helmet.
 Much like van Eyck’s painting, this encourages the viewer to consider the artist’s role in his creation.
-It also reflects upon the story of Perseus, who defeat the Gorgon by looking at her in the reflection of his shield.
+It also reflects upon the story of Perseus, who defeats the Gorgon by looking at her in the reflection of his shield.

 8. Donatello, The Statue of David